Copyright 2011 Susan Burneson. All rights reserved. Kindly ask permission before reproducing any content.

 For the next five weeks, the blog focuses on the often-dry creek east of Brentwood Elementary and Brentwood Park.
 Some call the creek Arroyo Seco or Arroyo Seca.
 I discovered it also has other names.

-Six years later, Crestview neighbor Emily Wilson asked if I could compile a history of the creek, as part of Crestview’s documentation to become a City of Austin Green Neighborhood.
+In 2009, Crestview neighbor and Friends of Brentwood Park co-founder Emily Wilson asked if I could compile a history of the creek, as part of Crestview’s documentation to become a City of Austin Green Neighborhood.
 By that time, I had gathered lots of information, so the history was easy to write.
 I’ll be posting it here on the blog, updated from the original, in five installments.

 Hancock Creek/Arroyo Seco